 3. Register Your Trip with Your Government

 You can use a registration program so that you can receive emergency alerts.
-I generally never leave the country without registering my trip with the US State Department’s STEP (Smart Traveler Enrollment Program).
-That way, if anything pops off while I’m abroad (like a natural disaster, protest, or coup d’etat), I’ll get an alert.
-I went into more detail about this process in my post 9 Things to do Before Your Next International Trip.
+Register your trip with the US State Department’s STEP (Smart Traveler Enrollment Program).
+That way, if anything pops off while you’re abroad (like a natural disaster, protest, or coup d’etat), you’ll get an alert.

 4. Arrange for Your Initial Transfer from the Airport to the Hotel

 I’m a frugal traveler and to save money I usually wait until I arrive at my destination to catch an Uber to my hotel or Airbnb.
 But when traveling alone, hopping into a vehicle with a stranger in another country can be nerve-wracking.
-So, I think it’s worth the extra cash to make arrangements for a transfer from the airport to the hotel before I travel.
+So, it might be worth it to shell out extra cash to make arrangements for a transfer from the airport to the hotel in advance.